 The East Lake Sammamish trail is bordered by trees and has lovely views of the lake in many places.
 There are many dog walkers and joggers who use the path daily.
 Although there is not lake access along most of the trail, there is park access along the southern edge of the lake in Issaquah.

 Where to Go?

-Riverdog is a dog training facility located in Issaquah, Washington.
-Riverdog has been operating since 1996.
+Jax Dog Drop (formerly Riverdog Canine Coaching) is a dog-training facility located in Issaquah, Washington.
 It has classes for all levels of dogs from puppies to advanced obedience dogs.
-Riverdog also trains pups for agility and the conformation ring.
+Jax Dog Drop also trains pups for agility and the conformation ring.